Legally reviewed by:

 Setareh Law

 The tragic loss of a loved one is a heartache like no other.
 In the midst of grief, seeking comfort and connection through social media is natural.
 You may find yourself sharing memories, expressing sorrow, or simply trying to make sense of the overwhelming emotions.
 But while social media can offer solace, it’s important to be aware that your online presence can have unintended consequences when you’re considering a wrongful death lawsuit.
+Social media is now a part of everyday life and our daily lives, but people assume their privacy settings are enough to protect them.
+In reality, people realize too late that posts can be used in a negative light, especially in legal matters.

 How Can Social Media Activity Be Used Against You?

 When you file a wrongful death claim, every aspect of your life may come under scrutiny.
 The other party, whether an insurance company or an individual, will likely try to minimize or dismiss your claim.
 One of the first places they might look for information is your social media accounts.
+Insurance adjusters and opposing attorneys, along with your legal team, may review not only your posts but also those of family members, friends, and mutual friends.
+Friend requests from unknown accounts or mutual friends can be used to gain access to private information, including private messages.

 Privacy Settings on Social Media Aren’t Always Guaranteed